paroblero/Arboleda-Purcell-Roblero-2021/repository/README.txt

 "Final Figures and Table" folder contains figures and table which should be obtained when running the code (some figures and the table have to be edited in excel)

-"Data Sources Folder" contains original dataset that were used to create de final databases.
+"Data Sources Folder" contains original the datasets that were used to create the final databases.
 They came from:

 Food-related GHG emissions data: